Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Results

-We use MATLAB to generate the reference trajectories of jumping tasks.
-The NLP problem is setup and solved with CasADi toolbox \cite{Andersson2019} and \texttt{IPOPT} solver.
-The proposed Adaptive-model TO, with 20 randomized problem setups (i.e., initial conditions and end conditions), results in an average solve time of 7.5 s on a Ubuntu 20.04 desktop, equipped with AMD 5600X CPU clocked at 4.2 GHz.
+The variable-model TO is set up as NLP problem and is solved with CasADi toolbox \cite{Andersson2019} and \texttt{FATROP} solver \cite{vanroye2023fatrop}.
+In simulation validation, we use the HECTOR open-source simulation software in Simulink \cite{hectorGithub}.
 On the hardware, the real-time MPC is solved as a quadratic programming (QP) problem via \texttt{qpOASES} solver in C++.
-The detailed parameters are shown in Table. \ref{tab:parameters}.
+The detailed hardware control parameters are shown in Table. \ref{tab:parameters}.